wechaty/docusaurus/jekyll/_posts/2021-07-10-google-season-of-docs-guide.md

 ### Final Blog

-We need a final blog with the YouTube final video and a summary of the whole work.
+Each writer in the same team should submit a final blog together with the YouTube final video and a summary of the whole work.
 The video needs to be uploaded to youtube, and contact Huan to add it to the playlist of wechaty.

 The final Blog is to be written after most of PRs get merged, volunteers will announce the time to write a final blog when it is ready.